svetlinpanov/rss-reader/README.md

 To run the project with docker \
 command: docker-compose up -d --build

+# To run the project in dev mode
+Prerequisites:
+docker, docker-compose
+To run the project with docker \
+command: docker-compose -f docker-compose.dev.yml up -d

 # To run the project manually
 Prerequisites: install node, npm, go \